What is Ahimsa/ NonViolence?

 The Yoga Sutras act as a practical guide to assist you on your journey of remembering this union.

-The Yoga Sutras were transcribed by a man (and most likely many of his students) named Patanjali, presumably from India, living somewhere between the 2nd and 4th century BC.
+The Yoga Sutras were transcribed by a man (and most likely many of his colleagues and students) named Patanjali, presumably from India, estimated to have lived between 2nd century BCE to 4th century CE.
 Patanjali is also credited with developing Sanskrit grammar and basic text of Ayurveda.

 The Yoga Sutras contain 196 verses, which discuss the aim of yoga, the development of the processes which involves the ‘Eight Limbs of Yoga’ and finally, how you strive for freedom, liberation and self-realization which is the 8th Limb of Yoga also called Samadhi.